 Recd: 5:29 a.m., November 8, 1918.”

-(The full version is available online through the Washington, DC, Naval History and Heritage Command website.)
+(The full copy is available online through the Washington, DC, Naval History and Heritage Command website.)

-Indeed, Daniels’ cablegram appears to combine information received at different times during 7 or 7-8 November.
-And as Sims’ copy is described as a “Chronological Copy” with “RETRANSMIT” details, it may be that two separate cablegrams were actually sent to him about the false armistice news.
-One, sent at 2:00 pm on 7 November, perhaps to the effect: “United Press announced armistice signed.
+Indeed, Daniels’ cablegram appears to combine information the Navy Department received at different times during 7 or 7-8 November.
+And as the one to Sims is described as a “Chronological Copy” with “RETRANSMIT” details, it may be that two separate cablegrams were sent to him about the false armistice news.
+One, at 2:00 pm on 7 November, perhaps to the effect: “United Press announced armistice signed.
 Did you make this or similar announcement?
 Cable immediate explanation”.
 And the other, the “retransmit” one, sent at 5:30 am on 8 November, which added items from Howard’s cancellation cablegram to those in the 2:00 pm one.

-The original 2:00 pm cablegram would most probably not have been sent to Admiral Wilson because Daniels had no reason at that hour to suspect that Wilson and Brest were in any way involved in the false armistice news – Howard was thought to have sent his armistice cablegram from Paris.
-On the other hand, it was reasonable to expect that Admiral Sims might know something about it because the armistice news had been published in England just before 4:00 pm (11:00 am in Washington, DC) and the American Embassy in London, where Sims’ headquarters were located, was implicated in the event.
-(This telegram does not seem to be in US Navy archives.)
+The original 2:00 pm cablegram would most probably not have been sent to Admiral Wilson because Daniels had no reason at that hour to suspect that Wilson and Brest were in any way involved in the false armistice news – it was assumed Howard had sent his armistice cablegram from Paris.
+On the other hand, it was reasonable to expect that Admiral Sims knew something about it because the armistice news had been published in England just before 4:00 pm (11:00 am in Washington, DC) and the US Embassy in London, where Sims’ headquarters were located, was implicated in the event.

 REFERENCES